opensearch-project/documentation-website/_dashboards/get-started/quickstart-dashboards.md

 # Quickstart for OpenSearch Dashboards

-This quickstart covers the core concepts for you to get started with OpenSearch Dashboards.
+This quickstart covers the core concepts for getting started with OpenSearch Dashboards.
 You'll learn how to:

 - Add sample data
 - Explore and inspect data with **Discover**